grafana/loki/docs/sources/operations/storage/tsdb.md

 ## Example Configuration

-To get started using TSDB, add the following configurations:
+To get started using TSDB, add the following configurations to your `config.yaml`:

 ```yaml
 schema_config: